 Making full use of features of mobile devices

-Another important thing possible with mobile apps, unlike mobile websites, is that the former utilize the full spectrum of the features of mobile devices, such as the camera, phone calls, contact list, GPS etc.
+Another important thing possible with mobile apps, unlike mobile websites, is that the former utilizes the full spectrum of the features of mobile devices, such as the camera, phone calls, contact list, GPS, etc.

 And that is what makes apps more engaging than websites.
 Most importantly, apps reduce efforts and increase efficiency.
 For instance, if a user needs to fill a form on a banking website, they will need to go through a whole variety of small steps to submit their picture.
 On the other hand, an app would allow the user to take their own photograph on the spot and add to the form immediately.

 In short, this means that apps considerably shorten the time it takes for users to complete a task otherwise.
-This itself, could enhance conversion rates for a business.
+This could enhance conversion rates for business.